Concerned About Black Stool and Long Wait for GI Specialist

 ladydi53

-I would get back to your GP ASAP.
-I was always under the understanding that black tarry stool is a sign of blood in the bowels.
+I would get back to your GP asap.
+I was always on the understanding that black tarry stool is a sign of blood in the bowels.
 Insist on your GP addressing this problem.
-As I read your blog, I got an uneasy feeling that you need to have it addressed ASAP.
+As I read your blog, I got an uneasy feeling that you need to have it addressed asap.
 Take care.

 Pinky